Getting More From Your Kefir

 - Make your kefir using the basic technique, removing the grains afterward.

 - Place the kefir in a jar with a lid.

-- Take the prebiotic item you want to ferment with (choose from items below or experiment) and place in your jar with your kefir.
+- Take the prebiotic item you want to ferment with (choose from items below or experiment) and place it in your jar with your kefir.
 Remember, less is more.
 Too much fruit can cause your kefir to separate and taste bitter.
-One small peel of lemon or one slice of fruit is plenty for your jar.
+One small peel of a lemon or one slice of fruit is plenty for your jar.
 You can serve it with extra fruit once it's done second fermenting.

 - I leave the fruit in the jar and just keep adding kefir to it until it starts to get soft and begins to fall apart, then I will add fresh fruit and second ferment again.

 This kefir, flavored with lemon or orange, is so yummy.
 It is lighter and creamier than kefir made with the basic recipe and has a little more carbonation.
 The taste is worth the extra fermenting and the nutrients skyrocket.

 A lot of people I know will ferment kefir for long periods, leaving their grains in the kefir for days.
 Although this is not a bad thing, it makes for super sour kefir and can diminish the probiotics.
 As the microbes run out of food they can die, so longer is not always better unless you're giving them another food source as accomplished by second fermenting.